How do I connect to the school computers from home (or another lab) or transfer files?

 The VSE Labs Linux/Unix cluster is on a protected network.
 To access that network from home or outside the VSE Labs rooms requires secure connections--we recommend using SSH Secure Shell and the VPN.
 (SSH with tunneling works still, and in a similar way, but using the VPN is more straightforward.)

 If you are using a computer in the VSE Labs or classrooms, or one that is physically attached to the VSE network, you can connect directly to other machines networked in the VSE cluster.
+From off campus you will need to use a VPN gateway to access our servers.
+Campus IT Services provide such a gateway.
+Information about access is available here: Remote Access: Virtual Private Network (VPN)

 Unix and Linux typically have Xwindow as their built-in GUI, and the ssh command has an option for using Xclients, e.g. ssh -Y username@hostname.
 There are Xserver implementations available for Windows.
 We used to recommend CygwinX, however the installation is lengthy and somewhat tedious, a new alternative is Xming which cab be obtained here.